Unregistered Spectral Image Fusion: Unmixing, Adversarial Learning, and Recoverability: HSR via Abundance Adversarial Learning

 \begin{Assumption}[Relaxed $\eta$-SDA Condition] Define $\mathcal{V}$ as the collection of pairs of disjoint non-empty, open and connected sets $(\mathcal{A},\mathcal{B})$ such that there exists at least one $\bar{\theta}\in [0, 2\pi]$ to make

 Let ${\rm dia}(\mathcal{A}) = \sup_{\bm w,\bm z \in \mathcal{A}}\|\bm w - \bm z\|_2$.
 Then, the relaxed $\eta$-SDA condition holds if

 where $\eta \geq 0$. \end{Assumption} Note that \eqref{eq:violateSDA} means that the SDA in Assumption~\ref{assumption:SDA} is violated over ${\cal A}$ and ${\cal B}$, as there is not a single density $p(\z_r|\bar{\theta})$ that can satisfy the inequality \eqref{eq:sda_key}.
+The parameter $\eta$ denotes the maximal diameter of the SDA-violating regions.
+Importantly, $\eta$ is an intrinsic property of the data rather than a tunable parameter of the proposed method.

 Under this relaxed assumption, we show the following: \begin{Theorem}[Robust HSR Recoverability] Let all assumptions in Theorem~\ref{theorem:HSR} hold with Assumption~\ref{assumption:SDA} replaced by Assumption~\ref{assumption:relaxed_SDA}.
 In addition, assume that $\bm g\pM$ and $\bm g\pH$ satisfy bi-Lipchitz conditions, particularly,

 for all $\bm z_1,\bm z_2 \in \mathcal{Z}$.
 Then, we have

 for $\forall \bm h \in {\rm dom}({\S}_r\pH[{\cal H}^{(\bm w,\theta)}])$.
 Consequently,

 holds for any $\bm w$ and $\theta$. \end{Theorem}